-13. A bank may shift, merge or close all 'Banking Outlets' (except rural outlets and sole semi-urban outlets) at its discretion.
-14. Any rural 'Banking Outlet' as well as a sole semi urban 'Banking Outlet' shall require approval of the District Consultative Committee (DCC) / District Level Review Committee (DLRC) for merger, closure and shifting outside a revenue centre.
-However, conversion of any rural or sole semi-urban Banking Outlet into a full-fledged brick and mortar branch i.e., a Banking Outlet manned by bank's employee and vice versa would not require such approval.
-While merging / closing / shifting / converting a rural or a sole semi urban 'Banking Outlet', the bank and DCC / DLRC shall ensure that the banking needs of the centre continue to be met.
-15. A bank shall also ensure that customers of the Banking Outlet, which is being merged / closed / shifted are informed well in time so as to avoid inconvenience to them.
-Further, the bank shall ensure that it continues to fulfill the role entrusted to these 'Banking Outlets' under the Government sponsored programmes and Direct Benefit Transfer Schemes.
-16. A bank shall further ensure that 'Banking Outlets' are shifted within the same or to a lesser population category, i.e., semi urban 'Banking Outlets' to semi urban or rural centres and rural 'Banking Outlets' to other rural centres.
+17. A bank may shift, merge or close all banking outlets (except rural outlets and sole semi-urban outlets) at their discretion.
+18. Merger, closure and shifting of any rural banking outlet as well as a sole semi urban banking outlet shall require approval of the DCC / DLRC and Regional Office concerned of RBI.
+The application to RBI shall be made using the Pravaah portal (<https://pravaah.rbi.org.in>).
+However, conversion of any rural or sole semi-urban banking outlet into a full-fledged brick and mortar branch (i.e. Banking Outlet manned by bank's employee) and vice versa shall not require such approval.
+While merging / closing / shifting / converting a rural or a sole semi urban banking outlet, the bank and DCC / DLRC shall ensure that the banking service needs at that centre continue to be met, without disruptions.
+19. A bank shall also ensure that customers of the banking outlet, which is being merged / closed / shifted are informed two months in advance so as to avoid inconvenience to them.
+Further, the bank shall ensure that it continues to fulfil the role entrusted to these banking outlets under the Government sponsored programmes and Direct Benefit Transfer schemes.
+20. A bank shall further ensure that banking outlets are shifted within the same or to a lesser population category, i.e., semi urban banking outlets to semi urban or rural centres and rural banking outlets to other rural centres.